CorePower Yoga

 CorePower Yoga, based in Denver, Colorado, is the largest yoga studio brand in the United States with more than 220 locations across 23 states.
 Founded in 2002, CorePower Yoga offers memberships, classes, and yoga teacher training.

 History

 The first CorePower Yoga studio was opened in 2002 by founder Trevor Tice.
 Alongside early partners Dave Porter, Brandon Cox and Tim Johnson, Tice grew the company through private funding.
 In 2008, CorePower made its first expansion outside of Colorado opening in Minneapolis, San Diego, Portland, and Chicago.
-Tice served as Chief Executive Officer (CEO) until CorePower Yoga received an investment from the private equity firm Catterton Partners.
+Tice was Chief Executive Officer (CEO) until CorePower Yoga received an investment from the private equity firm Catterton Partners.
 Tice stepped down as CEO following this deal in 2014.
-Following Tice's death in 2016, his CEO successor, Eric Kufel, ran the daily operations of the company from 2017-2019.
+Following Tice's death in 2016, his successor, Eric Kufel, ran the daily operations of the company from 2017 to 2019.
 In 2019, CorePower Yoga was acquired by TSG Consumer Partners.
 Financial aspects of this deal were not disclosed.
 In January 2020, Niki Leondakis was appointed as CEO.